 You’ve sent out your invites, and you have an idea of what you are going to do for the party.
 All you need now is to know the exact number of people attending your Christmas party so that you can buy food, drinks, plan seating arrangements, etc. Again, if you’ve not had people respond to your invites, call them up and message asking if they’ll be able to attend your party.

-#9 – Purchase all your supplies (food, drinks, decoration items)
+#9 – Purchase supplies (food, drinks, decorations)

 Now the real work begins.
 Since you’ve got a date, theme, and a plan, you need to buy all your supplies.